badhonhitech/Jasmin-SMPP-Server/README.md

 - LAMP (Linux, Apache, MySQL, PHP)

 ## Installation
-Download and Extract folder
-I recommend installing in a virtualenv
+Complete Things To Do After Install Ubuntu.
+Download and Extract folder.
+I recommend installing in a virtualenv!

 Install dependencies: